Just 20 mins. from downtown Louisville. 60 minutes from Cincinnati, OH. 70 minutes from the Ark Encounter (I-71 Exits 14 – 22)

 Kim’s Tidbit: This getaway is one of my favorites.
 It suits my personality to a tee and I have done this one when I needed an escape for my own personal sanity…but it’s even more fabulous with the one you love!

-The first night you’re in Oldham and after you check in at BCE, I recommend dining at One Nineteen West Main on Main Street in La Grange, because it’s close to where you’ll be staying (and you don’t know your way around yet).
+The first night you’re in Oldham, I recommend dining at One Nineteen West Main on Main Street in La Grange, or at Rikishi Japanese in Crestwood.
 They don’t serve alcohol though, so keep that in mind.
 They do have a roasted apple pork loin dish that’s really good, after you’ve had their reuben wontons.

 After or before your dinner at One Nineteen, stop by Main Street Bourbon & Ale House (find them on Facebook) for a beer or bourbon nightcap on their deck, or La Grange Coffee Roasters for an after-dinner onsite-roasted coffee with bluegrass music (weekends only).
 If you prefer alcohol with your dinner, Main Street Bourbon & Ale House also has bar-type food and are famous for their garlic knots with beer cheese, gourmet flatbreads, or Guinness fried fish.
 If after eating and a nightcap you are not quite relaxed, go back to the B&B, grab the robe in your room, and head down to the outdoor hot tub and enjoy the peace, quiet, and starry sky that you can actually see – from a Kentucky horse farm in the country.